-3692850 2.2.
+1.2.
 Inadequate long-term returns

-Page 8 of 12 A key objective of the Trustee is that, over the long-term, the Fund should have adequate resources to meet its liabilities as they fall due.
+A key objective of the Trustee is that, over the long-term, the Fund should have adequate resources to meet its liabilities as they fall due.
 The Trustee therefore invests the assets of the Fund to produce an adequate long-term return.

-2.3.
+1.3.
 Investment manager risk

-This is the risk that the investment managers fail to meet their investment objectives.
+This is the risk that the investment managers or overall Fiduciary Manager fail to meet their investment objectives.
 Prior to appointing investment managers, the Trustee undertakes investment manager selection exercises based on advice from the investment adviser.
-The Trustee monitors the investment managers on a regular basis.
+Prior to appointing a Fiduciary Manager, the Trustee undertakes a selection exercise based on advice from an independent investment adviser (not related to the Fiduciary Manager).
+The Trustee monitors the investment managers and Fiduciary manager on a regular basis.

-2.4.
+1.4.
 Risk from lack of diversification

 This is the risk that the failure of a particular investment, or the general poor performance of a given investment type, could have a material adverse effect on the Trustee's ability to meet its investment objectives.
-The Trustee ensures that the Fund's assets are adequately diversified between different asset classes and within each asset class through the choice of an appropriate investment strategy and through the guidelines agreed with the investment managers.
+The Trustee ensures that the Fund's assets are adequately diversified between different asset classes and within each asset class through the choice of an appropriate investment strategy and through the guidelines agreed with the Fiduciary Manager.

-2.5.
+1.5.
 Liquidity / marketability risk